SBA Loans for Startups: The Essential Guide

 The Microloan is your best option for an SBA startup loan, but it has a maximum borrowing amount of $50,000.
 Microloans also tend to have slightly higher interest rates than other SBA loans.

-The application process for all SBA loans is complex and requires a lot of documentation.
+The application process for all SBA loans is complex and requires extensive documentation.
 The funding time can also take weeks or months.

 Pros & Cons